OrdnanceSurvey/ios-sdk-demo-locate-me/README.md

 Copy and paste the API Key and associated URL into the demo app

-Note: if using an OS OpenSpace Pro account then change kOSIsPro to TRUE
+Note: if using an OS OpenSpace Pro or OS OnDemand account then change kOSIsPro to TRUE

 <pre>
 //In MapViewController.m